uintdev/RLE-Compressor/README.md

 ## More information

-To better demonstrate what could be done to improve how compression is done, here is an infographic with few methods.
+To better demonstrate what could be done to improve how compression is done, here is an infographic with a few methods.

 ![RLE methods](rlemethods.png)